 1. Before uploading, check the total file size of your supporting documents.

 2. If the total file size of your supporting documents is larger than the above upload limit, DO NOT use this method!
-Use Method 2 below.
+Use Method 2 to submit.
 Please use ONE method only to submit all your supporting documents in one go.

 - Use scanner.
 Do NOT submit photographs of declarations and documents.

 - Scan one image only on one page in its original size.

 - If you need to highlight anything on the documents, circle or underline them with a pen.
 Do NOT use highlighter.